oddbird/oddleventy/content/work/metecho.md

     <<: *jason
     slug: outsourcing
   - text: |
-      The Oddbird team’s support of our engineers ... has been exemplary.
+      The OddBird team’s support of our engineers… has been exemplary.
 OddBird is the polar opposite of consultancies that deliver “exact words”
       solutions.
 They **understand our objectives as well as we do, if not better,** and deeply engage to deliver those objectives.
     <<: *david
     slug: exemplary
   - text: |
       OddBird’s ability to take feedback and iterate on features made it a pleasure to work with you all. **The code that was delivered at the end of the day was always very clean!**
     <<: *brandon
     slug: cadence